Microbial community and hemorrhoids

 • Too soft or frequent stool → moist, irritation-prone environment → mucosal stress

-• Irregular bowel movements → changing strain → lack of tissue adaptation
+• Irregular bowel movements → fluctuating stress → lack of tissue adaptation

-The rectum is the section that cannot compensate for these strains but directly "takes the hit."
+The rectum is the section that cannot compensate for these stresses but directly "takes the hit."

 Everyday situation